Algoteers/Documentation-Wiki/Starting-out-Your-Own-Bot.md

 ### Request a Storage Account

-Bots store data in the cloud. for the time being, the process for opening a storage account for your bot is manul.
+Bots store data in the cloud.
+For the time being, the process for opening a storage account for your bot is manual.
 Please send us a request including your bot's name to feedback@advancedalgos.org.
 When the request is processed, you will get a text file with a string similar to the following:

 ```
   "storage": {
-    "sas": "?sv=2017-07-29&ss=f&srt=sco&sp=r&se=2018-12-30T23:44:52Z&st=2018-02-25T15:44:52Z&spr=https&sig=0pzOTcVAAOkgH7C4KmA1Rbs15kyjvVC1XFCsLQYjXKU%3D",
+    "sas": "?sv=2017-07-29&ss=f&srt=sco&sp=r&se=2018-12-30T23:44:52Z&st=2018-02-25T15:44:52Z&spr=https&sig=0pzOTcaRdfYgH7C4KmA1Rbs15kyjvVC1XFCsLQYjXKU%3D",
     "fileUri": "https://botname.file.core.windows.net"
   }
 ```